-From popular tourist attractions such as Shwedagon Pagoda to some of the most enjoyable and best kept secrets, discover one of Asia’s most alluring cities and enjoy the many excellent attractions and things to do in Yangon.
+From popular tourist attractions such as Shwedagon Pagoda to some of the most enjoyable and best kept secrets, discover one of Asia’s most alluring cities and enjoy the many excellent Yangon attractions and things to do.

 The city’s two biggest exports are textiles and jewels.
 Myanmar is renowned for its production of precious gems, such as rubies, sapphires and jade, and Yangon’s jewellery shops are an excellent place to find beautiful stones at a reasonable price.
 Textiles, clothes, silverware, lacquerware and antiques can be found in shops and stalls around Yangon, or all under one roof at the famous Bogyoke Market, which is undoubtedly the most popular retail destination in the city.

 Yangon’s incredible heritage is evident from the moment travellers arrive in the city.
 The gleaming gold spires of the Shwedagon Pagoda and Sule Pagoda are the crown jewels of Yangon, dominating the skyline and taking top spot as the most popular tourist destinations in the city.

 Explore and visitors will find a curious mix of influences – Yangon’s connection to other cultures is as evident in the crowded streets of Chinatown as it is in the traditional architecture at City Hall.